 Children of all ages are allowed; we do suggest that children of the ages of 5 years and up seem to get the most out of their experience.
 For families with young children we suggest that you book Exclusive Vehicle Use so that you have the flexibility to enjoy your safari activities at your own pace.

 There is no upper age limit.
 We do ask you to let us know in advance if your guests are physically challenged or less-abled.

-Tanzania safari extensions
+Kenya safari extensions